Roman chair: Sit-ups

 The Roman chair is also used to perform exercises for the abdomen.
-An exerciser lies supine with their hips supported on the rear (weight on the gluteus maximus) as they bent backward and lift themselves up with their rectus abdominis while stabilizing the pelvis with the hip flexors.
+An exerciser lies supine with their hips supported on the rear (weight on the gluteus maximus) as they bend backward and lift themselves up with their rectus abdominis while stabilizing the pelvis with the hip flexors.
 If the pelvis moves during the exercise then the hip flexors will also be dynamic prime movers.

-A common exercise utilizing the roman chair for targeting the abdominal muscle is the "Roman chair sit-ups".
-It is an old-school exercise known to strengthen the abdominal muscles.
+A common exercise using the Roman chair for targeting the abdominal muscles is the "Roman chair sit-ups".
+It is an old-school exercise known to strengthen the belly.
 It can also strengthen some secondary stabilizer muscles in the core.